 - When the time comes to use the outdoor restroom, find an area that is at least 200 ft from a water source, camping areas and trails.
 Dig a hole about 8-10 inches deep (cathole), by using your hands or a stick for the digging.
 Be sure to cover & disguise the cathole when finished.
 Place dirty paper or hygiene products in your special litter bag and take it home or to the closest trace facility.

 - When urinating, try not to do so on vegetation and be at least 200 feet away from any water source, camp area or trails.
+Avoid mountain summits.

 - To wash yourself, clothing or dishes, carry water 200 feet away from streams, lakes, trails and campsites and use a biodegradable soap.
 When finished scatter the dirty water.
 You should never wash dishes or yourself within a stream or a viable water source.
-Remember that it is okay to be a little dirty.
+Remember that it is okay to be dirty.

 Before entering a park check out the rules and regulations regarding campfires and stoves.
 Some parks have a zero tolerance policy due to forest fires and overuse.
 Some parks have designated areas for campfires and where campfires are permitted, please use the established area, no exceptions.